The murder of Concepta Leonard is a tragedy. A tragedy, and so much more than that.

 Hidden victims, hidden women

-Yet it is this very attitude, of downgrading domestic violence to commonplace and unimportant, that allows abuse to escalate to the point of serious injury or death.
-If we don’t talk about abuse, or challenge abusive behaviours, or treat domestic violence as a serious issue, we as a society are condemning more women to suffer and die.
+Yet it is this very attitude, of downgrading domestic abuse to commonplace and unimportant, that allows abuse to escalate to the point of serious injury or death.
+If we don’t talk about abuse, or challenge abusive behaviours, or treat domestic abuse as a serious issue, we as a society are condemning more women to suffer and die.

 We need to talk about austerity…